-The peak summer driving season now underway means clogged roads and traffic jams, and road rage is a driving danger, along with drunk driving and distracted driving including texting while driving.
+The peak summer driving season getting underway means clogged roads and traffic jams, and road rage is a driving danger, along with drunk driving and distracted driving such as texting while driving.

 These tips will help you avoid aggressive drivers, or become one yourself.

-All of us have gotten frustrated while driving at some point in our lives, and maybe even acted out by doing something stupid, like giving another driver the finger.
+All of us have gotten frustrated behind the wheel, perhaps even acted out by giving another driver the finger or tailgaiting a too-slow driver.

 A survey by The Trace indicates that road rage incidents have increased at an alarming rate in recent years, especially incidents where somebody pulls a gun, and there have been several recent front-page headline events in which an innocent child or a famous sports celebrity is killed or injured in a road rage incident.